swisskyrepo/PayloadsAllTheThings/README.md

 # Payloads All The Things
-A list of every usefull payloads and bypass for Web Application Security
+A list of usefull payloads and bypasses for Web Application Security

 TODO:
 * XSS
-* Upload
 * Traversal Directory
-* Tar
 * PHP Serialization
 * CSV Injection